obeimnet/tech.idehub.eclipse.jbehave/README.md

 ## How it Works ##

-- The plugin sets the path of selected story file (or folder containing story files) as a system property (default: jbehave.story.path).
+- The plugin sets the path of selected story file (or folder containing story files) as a system property (default: story.path).
 - A custom JBehave JUnit runner class reads the system property.
 - You will need to provide a custom JBehave JUnit runner class as in the following example: